 Admission Office - Staten Island campus

-- intensive classroom instructions detailing the history of film production, television, radio, and web-based media
+- Intensive classroom instruction detailing the history of film, television, and web-based media

-- opportunities for hands-on learning at St. John’s University’s state-of-the art Television Center, both through classroom instruction and extracurricular participation in WRED-TV
+- Opportunities for hands-on learning at St. John’s university’s state-of-the art television center, both through classroom instruction and participation in extracurricular organizations

 Global Approach to Education

-Students also benefit from St. John's focus on an international academic experience.
+Television and Film majors also benefit from St. John's focus on an international academic experience.
 The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
 Students can live and learn at St. John's Rome or Paris campuses, or participate in a global choice of exchange programs at universities around the world, including the West Indies, England, Sweden, Japan, Australia, and Chile.

-The following courses are designed and have been offered for students with majors within the Division of Mass Communications, including Television and Film:
+The following short-term courses are designed and have been offered for students with majors within the Division of Mass Communications, including Television and Film: